 As the negative charge grows inside a thunderstorm's base, positive charge begins pooling within the Earth's surface below, shadowing the storm wherever it goes.
-This is responsible for nearly all cloud-to-ground lightning — a stepped leader lurches downward from the negative cloud base, intercepted on its way by a column of ionized air called a "positive streamer" that shoots up to meet it from the positively charged ground.
-When the two connect, a violent electrical current roars between the cloud and the ground, forming the lightning bolt (see photo at left).
-Multiple positive streamers sometimes compete for the same stepped leader, such as in this photo, where you can see a tiny streamer that leapt up from a telephone pole in the bottom left corner, but was beaten to the punch by a nearby tree.
+This is responsible for nearly all cloud-to-ground lightning, shown in the image above.
+With cloud-to-ground lightning, a stepped leader lurches downward from the negative cloud base, intercepted on its way by a column of ionized air called a "positive streamer" that shoots up to meet it from the positively charged ground.
+When the two connect, a violent electrical current roars between the cloud and the ground, forming the lightning bolt.
+Multiple positive streamers sometimes compete for the same stepped leader.

 Almost any grounded object or organism under a thunderstorm may attract a stepped leader, but lightning is lazy, so the closer the better.
 Trees, tall buildings, towers and antennas are favorite targets, and, contrary to folk wisdom, lightning can strike twice.